-Scientists Pitch New 'Planetary Health Diet' to Save Lives and Environment
+'Planetary Health Diet' Can Save Lives & Environment: Scientists

 Americans are being urged to eat 84% less red meat.